hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 - `jdbccatalog`: The JDBC catalog (if supported) for the sandbox database.
 - `jdbcschema`: The JDBC schema (if supported) for the sandbox database.

-Typically databases support a schema, or a catalog, or a combination of both.
-See list below:
+Typically databases support a schema, or a catalog, or both.
+As a general reference, see table below:

 ```
 Database          Supports Catalog  Supports Schema